Skip to main content

 title={Spinon decay in the spin-1/2 Heisenberg chain with weak next nearest neighbour exchange},

-author={Groha, Stefan and Essler, Fabian HL},
+author={Groha, Stefan and Essler, Fabian H. L.},

 journal={Journal of Physics A: Mathematical and Theoretical},